castelao/CoTeDe/docs/source/qctests.rst

 Valid Date
 ~~~~~~~~~~

-Check if date is available and it is valid.
+Check if there is a valid date and time associated with the measurement.

-For ARGO, the year also must be later than 1997.

 Valid Position
 ~~~~~~~~~~~~~~

-The GTSPP and EGOOS consider two different tests: first if the position is valid, and second if it is at sea, but here it is applied as a combined test.
-This test is evaluated using the ETOPO1, which provides a bathymetry with resolution of 1 minute.
-It is considered at sea if the interpolated position has a negative vertical level.
-If there is a valid position for the profile and it is at sea, it is flagged 1; otherwise, it is flagged 3.
-IMOS also uses flag 3 for fail on this test.
+Check if there is a valid position associated with the measuremnt.
+It should have a latitude between -90 and 90, and a longitude between -180 and 360.

 Location at Sea
 ~~~~~~~~~~~~~~~

+Check if the position is at sea, which is evaluated using ETOPO1, a bathymetry with resolution of 1 minute.
+It is considered at sea if the interpolated position has a negative vertical level.

+This test implicitly requires to be approved by the `Valid Position`_ test.

 Global Range
 ~~~~~~~~~~~~

+This test evaluates if the measurement is a possible value in the ocean in normal conditions.
+The thresholds used are extreme values, wide enough to accommodate all possible values and do not discard uncommon, but possible, conditions.

 Regional Range
 ~~~~~~~~~~~~~~

-Digit Roll Over
+Digit Rollover
 ~~~~~~~~~~~~~~~

 Every sensor has a limit of bits available to store the sample value, with this limit planned to cover the possible range.
 A spurious value over the bit range would be recorded as the scale rollover, resulting in a misleading value inside the possible scale.
 This test identifies extreme jumps on consecutive measurements, that area wider than expected, suggesting a rollover error.

-If the difference on consecutive measurements is smaller or equal to the threshold, it is flagged 1; otherwise, it is flagged 4.
+The difference on consecutive measurements must be smaller or equal to the threshold to be approved.

 Gradient
 ~~~~~~~~